 - Mix in the softened butter until the mixture comes together into coarse crumbs and stays together when pinched between fingers.

-- Add in the chopped walnuts and mix into the cookie mixture.
+- Add in the chopped walnuts and mix them into the cookie base mixture.

 - Next press the cookie mixture into the bottom of your paper-lined baking pan.
 Make sure you spread the mixture evenly and press it into the pan well.
 Bake in the preheated oven for 15 minutes.

 - As the base is baking add the water, sweetener, cocoa powder, vanilla, and butter to a saucepan over low heat.

 - Cook the mixture whisking until all the cocoa has been mixed in and the chocolate mixture is smooth.
 Do not boil.